 Shown right in maturity, Sam was born in Westmoreland County in October 1810, the eldest child of Daniel and Mary (Myers) Dillinger, and bought up on a farm.
 His father had emigrated from eastern Pennsylvania and evidence exist that the family was of Swiss Mennonite origins.
 The name Dillinger was pronounced “Dilling-Grrr” not “Dillon-Jerr” like that of the notorious gangster.
-With only a limited education, as a young man Sam apparently had several occupations, including trading in cattle and horses, and as a wagoneer across the mountains.
+With only a limited education, as a young man Sam apparently had several occupations, including trading in cattle and horses, and as a wagoneer cross the Appalacians.
 Seemingly more important was a stint working at a grist mill and distillery where Dillinger learned how to make rye whiskey and also, it is thought, something about marketing it.

 In 1831 Dillinger married Sarah Loucks, related to the famous Overholt distilling family, and soon their wedding after they purchased and located on what became known as “Home Farm” near Alverton, Pennsylvania, shown above.
 Sarah was accounted a woman whose “energy, faithfulness and frugality” were a definite asset to Sam.
 The couple would go on to have a family of ten children, seven girls and three boys.

 Perhaps it was the financial requirements of a rapidly growing family that caused Dillinger to expand his enterprises.
 In 1850 he purchased a grist mill in nearby West Bethany and soon added a distillery, shown here.
 This he operated with success to a regional clientele for some thirty years, bring his sons into the business as they matured.